Square joy: trapped rainwater

 █░██░██████

-ucp is a built-in verb that constructs an array of Unicode codepoints from a UTF-8 encoded string. { (from) is at the heart of our drawing trick.
+ucp is a built-in verb that constructs an array of Unicode codepoints from a utf-8 encoded string. { (from) is at the heart of our drawing trick.
 This verb selects items from the right argument according to the indices from the left argument.
-The effect is that all zeros got replaced with a space, ones — with a watery-looking glyph, and twos — with a solid rectangle.
+The effect is that all zeros got replaced with a space, ones—with a watery-looking glyph, and twos—with a solid rectangle.

-Our pseudo-graphics look quite impressive already, but we can do even better.
-J comes with a convenient viewmat library that can visualize arrays.
+Our pseudo-graphics look quite impressive already, but we can do even better. j comes with a convenient viewmat library that can visualize arrays.

 require 'viewmat'